The Opry House: Plot

 The cartoon starts with the opening of a theater and Mickey Mouse sweeping and using the broom as an instrument and a dance partner.
 Mickey is then faced with a large show goer, who must be deflated in order to fit through the doorway.
 The band takes over, with a large variety of short gags occurring throughout.
-Following, Mickey becomes the star of the show, taking on the multiple roles of a vaudeville star.
-The cartoon ends with a humorous fight between himself, a piano and a stool.
+Mickey becomes the star of the show, taking on the multiple roles of a vaudeville star.
+The cartoon ends with a humorous fight between Mickey, a piano and a stool.
 Mickey's interactions are highly stylized in order to capture the essence of what a vaudeville performance should be.
+The "Asbestos" stage curtains hits Mickey, causing the stars to fill in and towards the screen, and ends the film.

 Production

 The Opry House was the fifth Mickey Mouse cartoon released by Walt Disney Productions.
 It appears in black and white, and the audio was recorded using Pat Powers's cinephone system.
-It was animated mostly by Ub Iwerks, Walt Disney's first employee who later became known as a “Disney Legend”.
-The short became the most expensive early Disney short, its negative cost being almost $2,500 more than the Steamboat Willie cartoon produced just a year prior.

-This short is an early example of how the Disney studio's animated shorts became more sophisticated.
+It was animated mostly by Ub Iwerks, Walt Disney's first employee who later became known as a "Disney Legend".
+The short became the most expensive early Disney short, its negative cost being almost $2,500 more than the Steamboat Willie cartoon produced just a year before.This short is an early example of how the Disney studio's animated shorts became more sophisticated.
 The short shows more realistic animating.
-The early Disney cartoons, like Steamboat Willie show many similarities to the Oswald the Lucky Rabbit cartoons that preceded them.
-However, as Mickey Mouse evolved from the silent film era, the cartoons became more intricate.
-Mickey Mouse began interacting within his space in his cartoon world to create a more realist feel.
+The early Disney cartoons, like Steamboat Willie show many similarities to the Oswald the Lucky Rabbit cartoons that preceded them, but as Mickey Mouse evolved from the silent film era, the cartoons became more intricate.
+Mickey Mouse began interacting within his space in his cartoon world to create a more realistic feel.

 Walt Disney himself reinforces this idea: